andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 ## 🫠 Multitenancy Challenges

-- Lacking native tenant primitives, need to build in more pieces using database or application-level features
-- Can't achieve full compute isolation
+🟡 Lacking native tenant primitives, need to build in more pieces using database or application-level features 🟡 Can't achieve full compute isolation
-- Can be limited by shared Postgres subsystems (Autovacuum, buffer cache)
-- Requires some upfront architecture planning or costly schema/data migrations
+🟡 Can be limited by shared Postgres subsystems (Autovacuum, buffer cache) 🟡 Requires some upfront architecture planning or costly schema/data migrations

 ---
 <style scoped>
-  footer {
-    color:#000;
-  }
-  section::after {
-    color:#000;
-  }

   section {
-    background-color:#666;
+    background-color:#000;
   }
   li .list-item {
     width:275px;